 - 3/4 teaspoon salt

 In a nonreactive 8-quart saucepot, heat 1 cup water to boiling over high heat.
-Add and heat to boiling.
+Add the clams and heat to boiling.
 Reduce heat; cover and simmer until clams open, 5 to 10 minutes, transferring clams to bowl as they open.
 Discard any clams that have not opened.